lassoid/active_fields/README.md

    However, you can give it a try! :)

-2. Updating _Active Fields_ options may be unsafe.
+2. Updating some _Active Fields_ options may be unsafe.

    This could cause existing _Active Values_ to become invalid, leading to the associated _Customizables_ also becoming invalid,